The Independent Agencies

 4/23

-After an initial video call, DOGE arrives at the agency offices for the Advisory Council on Historic Preservation
+After an initial video call, DOGE representatives arrive at the agency offices of the Advisory Council on Historic Preservation.

 4/24

-NEH posts a solicitation for up to $17 million in grants for statues in a "National Garden of American Heroes."
-Such grants would normally be made by the NEA, which is also offering similar grants for this project.
-Most NEH grants are dispersed broadly across many projects and for no more than $500K.
+NEH posts a public solicitation of up to $17 million in grants total for statues in a “National Garden of American Heroes.”
+Such grants would normally be made by the NEA, which is also offering similar separate grants for this project.
+This is also unusual, in that most NEH grants are dispersed broadly across many projects and are rarely for more than $500,000.

 4/28